jdoleary/Spellmasons/docs/CriticalPath.md

         - Update music so it only changes song group once you reach a new biome
             - and so it will continue a song if the next level is in the same biome
 - January
-    - Test sending `package` to steam instead of `make` installer
-        - Prove that steam won't redownload the executable each time and will just change the deltas
-        - Remove squirell code?
-        - Remove self-written update code
-    - Multiplayer
-        - Support hosting a server from in the game exe
-        - Server Browser
-        - Server own-info page served over http
-        - Multiplayer save load with "take over player"
-        - Notify when version isn't same
     - Features / Content
-        - Allow players to pick their starting damage spell
-        - Make pickups do something when destroyed
         - Reroll / exchange cards (risk reward style)
             - like maybe you can reroll but you have one less card to choose from each time
         - Perks
             - Styling for perks
             - Use relative percentages rather than out of 100%
-            - Balance Perks
-            - Randomly generated perks
-        - Boss
-        - Looping
-        - Rerolling / exchanging spells
-        - Server Browser
     - [Submit demo to IGN](https://corp.ign.com/submit-a-game)
     - Build tasks
         - Accessability / Localization Language Support / Spellcheck